apache/ignite-3/modules/rest/README.md

 This module defines [RestComponent](src/main/java/org/apache/ignite/internal/rest/RestComponent.java) that is responsible for:

-- at compile time it aggregates all REST API definitions by `@OpenAPIInclude` annotation
+- aggregating all REST API definitions by `@OpenAPIInclude` annotation at compile time
-- at runtime, it creates a micronaut context, injects all needed beans into the context
+- creating a micronaut context at runtime and injecting all needed beans into the context
-- starts the micronaut server at the configured port range
+- starting the micronaut server at the configured port range

 During the build time, the [Open API spec]() is generated from all API definitions that are included in `@OpenAPIInclude` annotation.
 The spec is located in `ignite-rest/openapi`.